zulip/zulip-terminal/README.md

 requirements for the project.
 See https://editorconfig.org for editor support;
 note that some may require plugins if you wish to use this feature.

-#### Passing linters and automated tests
+### Running linters and automated tests

-The linters and automated tests (pytest) are run in CI (GitHub Actions) when you submit a pull request (PR), and we expect them to pass before code is merged.
+The linters and automated tests (pytest) are automatically run in CI (GitHub Actions) when you submit a pull request (PR), or push changes to an existing pull request.
-> **NOTE:** Mergeable PRs with multiple commits are expected to pass linting
-> and tests at **each commit**, not simply overall

-Running these tools locally can speed your development and avoid the need to repeatedly push your code to GitHub simply to run these checks.
+However, running these checks on your computer can speed up your development by avoiding the need to repeatedly push your code to GitHub.
-> If you have troubles understanding why the linters or pytest are failing,
-> please do push your code to a branch/PR and we can discuss the problems in
-> the PR or on chat.zulip.org.

-All linters and tests can be run using the commands in the table above.
-Individual linters may also be run via scripts in `tools/`.
+Commands to achieve this are listed in the table of development tasks above (individual linters may also be run via scripts in `tools/`).

 In addition, if using a `make`-based system:
 - `make lint` and `make test` run all of each group of tasks
 - `make check` runs all checks, which is useful before pushing a PR (or an update)
+- `tools/check-branch` will run `make check` on each commit in your branch

+> **NOTE: It is highly unlikely that a pull request will be merged, until *all* linters and tests are passing, including on a per-commit basis.**

+#### The linters and tests aren't passing on my branch/PR - what do I do?

 Correcting some linting errors requires manual intervention, such as from `mypy` for type-checking.

+For tips on testing, please review the section further below regarding pytest.

 However, other linting errors may be fixed automatically, as detailed below - **this can save a lot of time manually adjusting your code to pass the linters!**

+> If you have troubles understanding why the linters or pytest are failing,
+> please do push your code to a branch/PR and we can discuss the problems in
+> the PR or on chat.zulip.org.

-#### Updating hotkeys & file docstrings, vs related documentation
+#### Automatically updating hotkeys & file docstrings, vs related documentation

 If you update these, note that you do not need to update the text in both places manually to pass linting.

-The source of truth is in the source code, so simply update the python file and run the relevant tool, as detailed below.
+The source of truth is in the source code, so simply update the python file and run the relevant tool.
+Currently we have:

-Currently we have
 * `tools/lint-hotkeys --fix` to regenerate docs/hotkeys.md from config/keys.py
 * `tools/lint-docstring --fix` to regenerate docs/developer-file-overview.md from file docstrings

-(these tools are also used for the linting process to ensure that these files are synchronzed)
+(these tools are also used for the linting process, to ensure that these files are synchronized)

-#### Auto-formatting code
+#### Automatically formatting code

 The project uses `black` and `isort` for code-style and import sorting respectively.